School of Communication & Journalism

 COMM 6600 POLITICAL COMMUNICATION (3) LEC.
 3. This course will examine the communication strategies involved in the varied contexts of politics.
 Students will be exposed to relevant theories and ideas and asked to apply this knowledge to current political activity.

 COMM 6700 DISCOURSE IN SOCIAL LIFE (3) LEC.
-3. Advanced approaches to language and social interaction as they reflect and shape identity of self, relationships, and group memberships.
-Graduate students only
+3. Advanced approaches to examining the challenges, problems, and ideal situations of social interaction in interpersonal, group, and institutional contexts.
+Graduate students only.

 COMM 7000 COMMUNICATION THEORY (3) LEC.
 3. Critical examination of contemporary theories in communication.